 Outside London, prices generally drop by half for small B&Bs and by about one-third or more for hotels.
 The distinction between B&B and hotel is less obvious outside of the capital because most places, even large hotels, include breakfast with the room, which isn't the case at most high-end hotels in London.
 In small towns and rural villages, you can also experience a "real" B&B - a home where a family resides and rents out one or two bedrooms.
-You can also find marvelous countryhouse hotels, where you get impeccable service and astronomical prices.
+You can also find marvelous countryhouse hotels, where you get impeccable service and pay astronomical prices.
 Away from the big city, many hotels also offer dinner to guests for a special half-board rate.

-Brits, and Europeans in general, aren't as committed to smoke-free environments as Americans.
-But this attitude is changing.
-More and more hotels and B&Bs in England reserve special rooms or an entire floor for nonsmokers.
+Brits, and Europeans in general, aren't as committed to smoke-free environments as North Americans.
+But this attitude is changing, and in July 2007, all pubs and restaurants in England became smoke-free.
+More and more hotels and B&Bs in England are now completely smoke-free, too, but hotels can continue to offer rooms for smokers.
 In the hotel descriptions in this book, I always note completely smoke-free hotels.